VladKhomich/jiralog/readme.md

 `jira j daily` - this will launch work log wizard based on "daily" template)

 `jira j` - this will allow selection of template to be used for work log creation

+> Using git activity
+>
+> In the selection of options there is a special one that which will launch [git command](#git).
+With this user is able to create a work log not based on template but based on recent git activity in repositories.

 ### config
 Launches configuration wizard: